-NHS Harrogate and Rural District Clinical Commissioning Group (the CCG) and Tees, Esk and Wear Valleys NHS Foundation Trust (TEWV) are inviting people to get involved in developing a future vision for adult and older peoples mental health services.
+NHS Harrogate and Rural District Clinical Commissioning Group (the CCG) and Tees, Esk and Wear Valleys NHS Foundation Trust (TEWV) are developing a future vision for adult and older peoples mental health services.

 We recognise the importance of good mental health services across the Harrogate area, and equally the support needed for carers.

 We want to know what’s important to people, what has worked well, and what needs improving to make sure services are financially sustainable in the future and, most importantly, that they meet the needs of local people.
 This is a priority for us all.

 We now have an opportunity and the ambition to do things differently - to look closely at the type of mental health care we need to provide in Harrogate.